patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/Toolbar/Toolbar.md

 The **data view toolbar** component renders a default opinionated data view toolbar above or below the data section.

-Data view toolbar can contain pagination, bulk select, filters, actions or other child content passed.
-The preffered way of passing child toolbar items is using the [toolbar item](/components/toolbar#toolbar-items) component or predefined `DataViewToolbar` props for specific use cases.
+Data view toolbar can contain pagination, bulk select, filters, actions, or other custom child content.
+To pass child items to the toolbar, use the [toolbar item](/components/toolbar#toolbar-items) component or predefined `<DataViewToolbar>` props for specific use cases.

 You can further customize toolbar interactions by referring to the additional documentation:
 - [Actions](#toolbar-actions)